 The parties should also consider carefully when the charge must be released by the promoter.
 It should be released when the land owner pays the promoter’s share out of the sale proceeds, but the promoter should also release the charge if the Agreement terminates without default by the land owner, for example failure to obtain satisfactory planning permission by a certain date.

 A third party guarantee may be provided by the land owner as security for the payment of the promoter’s share.
 If the land owner does not comply with its contractual commitment to pay the promoter’s share to the promoter, the promoter can have recourse to the guarantor.
-However, as mentioned above, a guarantee depends on the financial strength and continued existence of the guarantor.
+However, a guarantee depends on the financial strength and continued existence of the guarantor.
 This may therefore not be adequate security for the promoter.
 In addition, it is not always easy for a land owner to find a guarantor and parent companies are often unwilling to provide such guarantee.
 A bond from a bank or financial institution could be provided by the land owner, but bonds are expensive to obtain.
 Bonds and guarantees are not suitable where the amount of the potential payment to the promoter, and the time period over which the bond will be needed, are both unknown.
 It is rare you can find such institution willing to guarantee such an open-ended commitment.

 A further option is that a land owner covenants with the promoter that it will not build on the land, or use it for particular activities.
 The land can only then be redeveloped or used for the prohibitive activity, if the covenant is released.
 In return for entering into a Deed of Release, the promoter can demand a payment.
 Once payment has been made, the covenant will be released.
 This method is more likely to be used when there is no immediate prospect of development.
 As long as the covenant is restricted in nature, it will run with the land and bind the land owner’s successors in title.